Using HTTP cookies

 After receiving an HTTP request, a server can send one or more

 Set-Cookie headers with the response.
-The cookie is usually stored by the browser, and then the cookie is sent with requests made to the same server inside a
+The browser usually stores the cookie and sends it with requests made to the same server inside a

 Cookie HTTP header.
-An expiration date or duration can be specified, after which the cookie is no longer sent.
-Additional restrictions to a specific domain and path can be set, limiting where the cookie is sent.
+You can specify an expiration date or time period after which the cookie shouldn't be sent.
+You can also set additional restrictions to a specific domain and path to limit where the cookie is sent.
 For details about the header attributes mentioned below, refer to the